9 Steps to Buying Your Dream Car

 - Try out the 4-wheel drive.
 If you’re comfortable with the process, that’s great!

-- Get your insurance set up for the date you’ll take possession and cancel insurance on your previous vehicle as of that date, if needed.
+- Talk to your agent about getting your insurance set up for the date you’ll take possession and cancel insurance on your previous vehicle as of that date, if needed.
+Be sure to bring your proof of insurance card to the dealer, too.

 - Confirm the title/registration process.
 If you’re buying from an individual, you’ll have to make sure you get the title signed over to you.
 Most dealerships will handle registration for you.